 I recently came across ring theory, an approach to supporting people in times of crisis, loss, and grief that involves the notion of comfort in, dump out.
 It was first described in an LA Times article by Susan Silk and Barry Goldman.

-Ring theory was developed by clinical psychologist Susan Silk.
+Ring theory was developed by clinical psychologist Susan Silk as a result of personal experience.
 After having breast cancer surgery, she didn’t feel up to having visitors.
 A coworker got annoyed by this and told her “This isn’t just about you.”
 Um, excuse me?

-Ring theory can be applied to any sort of crisis or loss.
-The person most directly affected goes in the centre, and then each concentric ring around them represents people who are further and further removed from the centre person.
+Ring theory can be applied to any sort of crisis, loss, or grief.
+The individual, or individuals, most directly affected go.
+From there, concentric rings represent others who are further and further removed from the centre person.

 Another element of ring theory is the direction in which certain attitudes should have an outlet.
 Caring and support, without judgment or advice, should be directed inward.
-If someone in an outer ring is interacting with someone close to the centre, it should be all comfort and support.
+If someone in an outer ring is interacting with someone close to the centre, the focus should be comfort.

 Dumping and complaining should only be directed outwards.
 The person who’s at the centre can bitch to their heart’s content to anyone who’s prepared to listen.
 But if someone further from the centre is complaining to someone closer to the centre, that’s out of line.

 The key message of ring theory: comfort in, dump out.

 That doesn’t mean that certain people don’t have a right to have difficult feelings or to express them.
 Ring theory is all about directing them most effectively.
 It also doesn’t mean you can’t have mutual conversations with others about your shared grief.
 It does mean recognizing that some people are carrying a burden in relation to this situation that’s heavier than your own if they’re closer to the centre, and having the awareness not to add to their burden.